zcablii/SM3Det/README.md

 ## Abstract

-With the rapid advancement of remote sensing technology, high-resolution, multi-modal imagery is now more widely accessible.
-Traditionally, object detection models are trained on a single dataset, often restricted to a specific imaging modality.
-However, real-world applications increasingly demand a more versatile approach—one capable of detecting objects across diverse modalities.
-This paper introduces a new task called Multi-Modal Datasets and Multi-Task Object Detection (M3Det) for remote sensing, designed to accurately detect horizontal or oriented objects from any sensor modality.
-This task poses challenges due to the trade-offs involved in managing multi-modal data and the complexities of multi-task optimization.
-To address these, we establish a benchmark dataset and propose a unified model, SM3Det (Single Model for Multi-Modal datasets and Multi-Task object Detection) in remote sensing images.
-SM3Det leverages a sparse MoE backbone, allowing for joint knowledge learning while enabling distinct feature representation for different modalities.
-It also employs a dynamic optimization strategy to manage varying learning difficulties across tasks and modalities.
-Extensive experiments demonstrate the effectiveness and generalizability of SM3Det, consistently outperforming individual models on each dataset.
+With the rapid advancement of remote sensing technology, high-resolution multi-modal imagery is now more widely accessible.
+Conventional Object detection models are trained on a single dataset, often restricted to a specific imaging modality and annotation format.
+However, such an approach overlooks the valuable shared knowledge across multi-modalities and limits the model's applicability in more versatile scenarios.
+This paper introduces a new task called Multi-Modal Datasets and Multi-Task Object Detection (M2Det) for remote sensing, designed to accurately detect horizontal or oriented objects from any sensor modality.
+This task poses challenges due to 1) the trade-offs involved in managing multi-modal modelling and 2) the complexities of multi-task optimization.
+To address these, we establish a benchmark dataset and propose a unified model, SM3Det (Single Model for Multi-Modal datasets and Multi-Task object Detection).
+SM3Det leverages a grid-level sparse MoE backbone to enable joint knowledge learning while preserving distinct feature representations for different modalities.
+Furthermore, it integrates a consistency and synchronization optimization strategy using dynamic learning rate adjustment, allowing it to effectively handle varying levels of learning difficulty across modalities and tasks.
+Extensive experiments demonstrate SM3Det's effectiveness and generalizability, consistently outperforming specialized models on individual datasets.

 ![net_arch](docs/SM3Det.png)

+## SM3Det Model

+**Model Architecture:**

+- We propose integrating a plug-and-play grid-level sparse Mixture of Experts (MoE) architecture into backbone networks, enabling the model to capture both shared knowledge and modality-specific representations.
+Through dynamic routing, the experts operate on local spatial features, allowing the model to adaptively process information at a grid level, which is crucial for object detection tasks.

+**Model Optimization:**

+- We propose a novel Dynamic Learning Rate Adjustment (DLA) method that adaptively adjusts the learning rates of different network components with tailored policies.
+DLA accommodates the varying learning complexities across different tasks and modalities by balancing the relative convergence rate and guaranteeing optimization direction consistency.
+Unlike traditional techniques that primarily modify loss weights or gradients—often lacking precise manipulation over specific network submodules or suffering from inefficiencies—our DLA provides fine-grained control while maintaining optimization efficiency.

 The master branch is built on MMRotate which works with **PyTorch 1.6+**.